Azure/azure-sql-database-samples/node.js/Mac/README.md

-This topic presents a Node.js code sample that runs on Mac OS X. The sample connects to Azure SQL Database by using the Tedious driver.
+[Node.js code sample] (sample-node.js-mac.js) that runs on Mac OS X. The sample connects to Azure SQL Database by using the Tedious driver.

 ## Required software items